-Stuffed animals can take a lot of abuse, but can also breed bacteria and nastiness. keep them looking (and smelling!) their best with the instructions below.
-You may need to perform only the first couple steps if your toy is only lightly soiled.
-Otherwise, consider performing all five steps.
+Stuffed animals can take a lot of abuse, but can also breed bacteria and nastiness.
+Keep them looking (and smelling!) their best with the instructions below.
+If your toy can be washed, follow the instructions below for giving it a bath.
+If it cannot be washed, use the Dry Method of Cleaning below instead.

 What You’ll Need